Medicare vs. Private Health Insurance: Which Is Better?

 Is private insurance better than Medicare?

-Can I have Medicare and employer coverage at the same time?
+Can I have Medicare and private insurance??

 Methodology

 Medicare cost data is from Medicare.gov and the Centers for Medicare & Medicaid Services (CMS).
-Medicare Advantage costs are based on average 2023 rates that include prescription drug coverage.
+Medicare Advantage costs are based on average 2025 rates that include prescription drug coverage.
 Special needs plans, Part-B-only plans, sanctioned plans, PACE plans, prepayment plans (HCPPs), Medicare savings account (MSA) plans, Medicare-Medicaid plans and employer-sponsored plans were excluded from the analysis.
 The average cost of Medicare Part D is based on stand-alone prescription drug plans and excludes employer-sponsored and sanctioned plans.

 ValuePenguin.com is owned and operated by LendingTree, LLC ("LendingTree").
 All rights reserved.